pybites/pybites.github.io-source/content/pages/enterprise.md

 Coding daily in Python is key to keeping Python development skills sharp.

-The _PyBites Code Challenges Enterprise Tier_ is designed to ensure your team keeps their Python skill up by challenging them with over 270 Python exercises (Bites).
+The _PyBites Code Challenges Enterprise Tier_ is designed to ensure your team keeps their Python skill up by challenging them with 300+ Python exercises (Bites).
 The Bites can be taken adhoc or via curated Learning Paths.

 Such a varied range of exercises will not only keep your team interested but will also expose them to the many facets of Python.